Heavy Rain: Endings

 Throughout the game, the player experiences two separate flashbacks that reveal the true nature of the Origami Killer.
-The first occurs 34 years earlier, with twin brothers playing on a construction site.
-One of the two, John Sheppard, falls into a broken pipe and gets his leg trapped, just as a rainstorm causes the pipe to begin filling with water.
+The first occurs 34 years earlier, with twin brothers playing on a construction site after being forced out of their trailer by their abusive alcoholic father.
+One of the two, John Sheppard, falls into a broken pipe and gets his leg trapped just as a rainstorm causes the pipe to begin filling with water.
 The second occurs shortly after, with John's brother running home to warn their father, only to find him too drunk to help.
 Scared and confused, the boy could only watch helplessly as his brother drowned.
 Thus, the Origami Killer was born: a killer who searches for a father willing to sacrifice himself.
 He kills his victims the same way his brother died.
 The boy is revealed to be Scott, who was adopted soon after his brother's death.
-His actions as an investigator are not meant to get justice for his victims; instead, he needs to collect the evidence of his crimes, which he burns in his office wastebasket.
+His actions as an investigator are not meant to get justice for his victims; instead, he needs to collect the evidence of his crimes, which he later burns in his office wastebasket.

 Ethan, Madison, and Norman all have the opportunity to find the warehouse where Shaun is, rescue him, and stop Scott.
-Ethan can arrive through his trials; Madison must survive and find the address in the killer's apartment, while Norman must survive and find the killer using ARI clues.
+Ethan can arrive through his trials, Madison must survive and find the address in the killer's apartment, and Norman must survive and pinpoint the warehouse's location by using ARI to analyze the evidence he finds.
 If Ethan goes alone, he will save Shaun and either spare or kill Scott.
 Regardless of what he does, he will be shot dead by the police when he tries to escape.
 If all three make it, Ethan and Madison will have to save Shaun while Norman deals with Scott.
 If Ethan fails to arrive, Madison will fight Scott while Norman saves Shaun; if Norman does not come, Madison will perform the rescue.
 Once the chapter is complete, the player will learn what happened to the characters.
 Each ending is determined by what occurred in the final chapter.
-The most positive shows Ethan and his son starting a new life with Madison, Norman retiring from the FBI to focus on treating his addiction, and Lauren spitting on Scott's grave after cursing his memory.
+The most positive shows Ethan and his son starting a new life with Madison, Norman retiring from the FBI to focus on treating his addiction or being hailed as a hero for saving Shaun, and Lauren spitting on Scott's grave after cursing his memory.
 The most negative sees Madison and Shaun dead, Norman overdosing on Triptocaine over the guilt of not saving Shaun, and Ethan being successfully framed as the Origami Killer by Blake.
 At the same time, Scott escapes and remains at large if Lauren dies.
-Giving in to his pain, Ethan commits suicide in his cell.
+Giving in to his pain, Ethan dies by suicide in his cell.